JDBC Architecture in Java

 JDBC architecture is a client-server architecture.
 JDBC architecture has 5 elements.

-- JDBC client: Here JDBC Client is nothing but a java application which wants to communicate with the database.,
+- JDBC client: Here JDBC Client is nothing but a java application that wants to communicate with the database.,

-- JDBC API: To write a java program which communicates with any database without changing the code Sun Microsystem has released JDBC API.
+- JDBC API: To write a java program that communicates with any database without changing the code Sun Microsystem has released JDBC API.
 By JDBC API implementation we can call JDBC Driver.

-- JDBC Driver: It is a java application that acts as an interface between java application and database.
-It understands the given java calls and converts into database calls and vice-versa.
+- JDBC Driver: It is a java application that acts as an interface between java applications and databases.
+It understands the given java calls and converts them into database calls and vice-versa.

 - JDBC Driver Manager: It acts as a data structure that collects a group of JDBC Drivers and allows the programmer to select the driver dynamically for the database connection.

 - Database Server: It is nothing but the Database server like Oracle, MySQL, SQL Server, etc. with which the JDBC client wants to communicate.

 Let us discuss each of the above components in detail.

 In the context of client-server architecture, the resource which makes the request is nothing but a client.
 Any java application i.e. communicating with the database using JDBC is nothing but a JDBC client or we can say JDBC application.